Lawyers Hold Nursing Homes Accountable for Elder Abuse

 Older adults need not only an adequate amount of food and hydration, but they also depend on vitamins and minerals to make them stronger.
 Nursing homes are responsible to provide nutritious meals to avoid any serious health problems.

 When failing to properly care for patients, they need to be held accountable.
 For more than 40 years, our New York attorneys at Law Offices of Thomas L. Gallivan, PLLC have protected accident victims from nursing home abuse.
 We are aggressive trial attorneys, ready to represent you and your family.

 We have a strong background fighting for accident victims.
-Our attorneys, Gallivan and Thomas Gallivan have represented hundreds of clients over the past four decades, including victims of nursing home abuse.
+Our attorney, Thomas Gallivan have represented hundreds of clients over the past four decades, including victims of nursing home abuse.
 We know firsthand the seriousness of malnutrition and dehydration which can cause life-threatening health problems, such as:

 - Urinary tract infections

 - Memory loss and confusion

 - Weakness, resulting in limited movements that lead to bed sores